Dutch angle: History

 The earliest recorded occurrences of the camera technique is to be found in the Edwin S. Porter American film Dream of a Rarebit Fiend (1906), itself based on Winsor McCay's comic strip of the same name, already known for its use of surrealist and oblique angles in its drawings.

 The angle was widely used to depict madness, unrest, exoticism, and disorientation in German expressionist films, leading to one possible theory of its name "Dutch" (Deutsch).
 Montages of Dutch angles are often structured such that the tilts are horizontally opposed in each shot – for example, a right-tilted shot will be followed with a left-tilted shot, and so on.

 Russian film director Dziga Vertov's 1929 experimental documentary Man with a Movie Camera contains uses of the Dutch angle, among other innovative techniques pioneered by Vertov.

 In Hollywood's classic age, one filmmaker who used Dutch angles often was Alfred Hitchcock, whose early career included time at UFA studios in Germany; examples include Suspicion (1941), Notorious (1946), Strangers on a Train (1951) and The Man Who Knew Too Much (1956).

 The 1949 film The Third Man makes extensive use of Dutch angle shots, to emphasize the main character's alienation in a foreign environment.
 Director Carol Reed has said that William Wyler gave him a spirit level after seeing the film, to sardonically encourage him to use more traditional shooting angles.

-Dutch angles were used extensively in the 1960s Batman TV series and its 1966 film spin-off; each villain had his or her own angle, as they were "crooked".
+Dutch angles were used extensively in the 1960s Batman TV series and its 1966 film spin-off; each villain had their own angle, as they were "crooked".

-The movie 1995 Casino uses the Dutch angle to create a sense of unease and growing chaos when Nicky Santoro and Ace Rothstein's wife Ginger are having an affair in a hotel.
+The 1995 movie Casino uses the Dutch angle to create a sense of unease and growing chaos when Nicky Santoro and Ace Rothstein's wife Ginger are having an affair in a hotel.
 The scene begins with Ginger agreeing to "back off" Santoro, and the opening shot of the hotel is at a regular angle, then hits the Dutch angle to help underscore the chaos that this affair will have in everyone's lives.